AI dental receptionist · Australia & NZ

 What good actually looks like — ranges, not hype

-• PMS write-back accuracy: 96–99% on cloud-native PMS (Dentally, Praktika); 88–94% on legacy on-prem (D4W, EXACT) due to middleware constraints.
+• PMS write-back accuracy: benchmarked against your own PMS environment during the diagnostic — cloud-native systems (Dentally, Praktika) typically outperform legacy on-prem (D4W, EXACT) due to middleware constraints.

 Honest objection handling